 Traditionally, the CD program graduation portfolios have been constructed in three-ring binders.
 Although many print-based materials could be displayed nicely in a paper-based format, it presented some distinct limitations.
 For example, it did not easily allow for the presentation of dynamic artifacts, such as video, audio, slides, or web links.
 It was difficult to share paper portfolios beyond a limited, local audience.
 Print-based portfolios also could not be easily updated and kept relevant after graduation.

-In an effort to address the limitations identified above, the CD program is joining the ranks of other "early adopters" of electronic portfolios at SFSU.
+In an effort to address the limitations identified above, the CD program joined the ranks of other "early adopters" of electronic portfolios at SFSU.
 SFSU is a leader in the California State University (CSU) ePortfolio initiative and has been recognized as an ePortfolio Center of Excellence within the CSU system.
-We are excited to benefit from and to contribute to this initiative by welcoming our first cohort of graduate students who will be building and publishing ePortfolios to reflect upon and to present their academic and professional achievements.
+We are excited to benefit from and to contribute to this initiative by having our graduate students build and publish ePortfolios that present their academic and professional achievements.